Nasdaq beats profit estimates on steady demand for investment products

 A total of 23 companies listed on its Nasdaq Stock Market through IPOs in the quarter.
 That compares with 38 a year earlier.

-In line with CEO Adena Friedman's diversification strategy, Nasdaq inked its biggest-ever deal of $10.5 billion for Thoma Bravo-owned software firm Adenza in the quarter.
+In line with Friedman's diversification strategy, Nasdaq inked its biggest-ever deal of $10.5 billion for Thoma Bravo-owned software firm Adenza in the quarter.

 The deal hit the stock, which has fallen 11% since its announcement in June.
 Analysts cautioned at the time the firm may have overpaid for a relatively unknown asset.